 Custom Avatars

-Create a custom avatar from a text prompt
+Create a custom avatar with a text prompt

 1. Assign a speaker to your script.